dasaptaerwin/pubanalytics/README.md

 1. We selected the records of Indonesian journals in the Cite Score database,
 2. Explore the characteristics of their publishing system with some metric as indicator of their impact.

+### T5: Who've been writing about Indonesia?

+A quick search and overview on papers telling story about Indonesia, based on Dimensions and WOS databases.

 ## Expected outcome

 `added later`